-US President Trump released a new Executive order that doubles down on his attacks on refugees and immigrants.
-While this new ban has been designed to avoid court challenges, it still discriminates against Muslims, slams the door on vulnerable refugees, and blocks people from lawfully traveling to the US.
+After his first attempt was blocked with swift legal opposition, US President Trump released a second Executive order that doubles down on his attacks on refugees and immigrants, blocks people from lawfully traveling to the US and discriminates against Muslims.

-Unlike the previous version, this ban is designed to stand up to scrutiny from the courts.
-While it may have new packaging, it still targets people who are simply trying to find a safe place to live after fleeing violence and persecution at home.
-The new ban blocks people from six predominantly Muslim countries from lawfully traveling to the US.
+While it had been designed to avoid court challenges, it is just as discriminatory as his first attempt and targets people who are simply trying to find a safe place to live after fleeing violence and persecution at home.
+The ban blocks people from six predominantly Muslim countries from lawfully traveling to the US.

 Under this order, thousands of refugees and migrants will no longer have the opportunity to rebuild their lives in the US.
 Some of the most vulnerable men, women and children in the world are now being refused safety.
 Families are being separated.
 Some might call this ‘extreme vetting’ but we call it what it is – extreme injustice.